 So, the fact WordPress came out on the top shouldn’t come as a surprise.

-However, 60% of all B2B blogs, it is really interesting to know how dominant WordPress is in B2B world.
+However, in 60% of all B2B blogs, it is really interesting to know how dominant WordPress is in the B2B world.
 The second most popular CMS was HubSpot, it was used by 9% of the enterprises we analyzed.

 38% of B2B Enterprises Blogs Publish Content to Educate their Audience

 Across the enterprises we analyzed, there were 4 distinct use cases for enterprise blogs: